ChanceHerriage/jquery-quiz/README.md

 > The text to display on the restart button.

 #### Callbacks

+With these callbacks you can extend the functions of each step of the quiz.
+Ideal for adding analytics and other custom features.

 `setupCallback: function [default: undefined]`
 > Callback fired after the setup of the quiz has finished.